-There is one vein along the lower, straight leaflet edge with forked side veins running to the upper margin.
+There is one vein along the lower straight leaflet edge with forked side veins running to the upper edge.

-The sori are protected by a circular or kidney-shaped flap of the leaflet edge which folds over to
+The sori are protected by a circular or kidney-shaped false indusium formed by a flap from the leaflet edge folding back.

-It has stiff, dark brown hairs on it.
+The soral flap has stiff dark brown hairs on it.